Jordan Poole: Professional career

-Golden State Warriors (2019–present)
+Golden State Warriors (2019–2023)

 Early years (2019–2021)

 On June 20, 2019, Poole was drafted 28th overall in the first round of the 2019 NBA draft by the Golden State Warriors.
 His guaranteed contract was $6.2 million over three years.
 On July 11, the Warriors signed Poole to his rookie scale contract.
 In the Warriors opening game of the 2019–20 season on October 24, Poole made his NBA debut, coming off the bench in a 122–141 loss to the Los Angeles Clippers with five points, two rebounds, two assists and a steal.
 On October 29, he made his first NBA start for the Warriors against the Pelicans scoring 13 points in the Warriors first win of the season.
 In December 2019, Poole was assigned to the Santa Cruz Warriors of the NBA G-League.
 In his first game there, he scored 23 points against the Stockton Kings.
 In his second game, he made five three pointers in a loss against the Texas Legends, scoring 31 points and posting five rebounds, four assists and three steals.
-In January, 2020 Poole returned to the Golden State Warriors lineup.
-On January 18 Poole scored a then career-high 21 points in a 109–95 win against the Orlando Magic.
+In January 2020, Poole returned to the Golden State Warriors lineup.
+On January 18, Poole scored a then career-high 21 points in a 109–95 win against the Orlando Magic.

 Starting shooting guard Klay Thompson would miss the entire season for the 2020–21 Warriors.
 On March 4, 2021, Poole set a then career-high 26 points in a 120–98 loss to the Phoenix Suns.
 On May 14, Poole posted a then career-high 38 points in a 125–122 win over the New Orleans Pelicans.
 The Warriors used several shooting guards during the season and closed the 2020–21 NBA season with Kent Bazemore, Mychal Mulder, Damion Lee, and Kelly Oubre Jr. all in the picture.